VBC Financial Simulation

 2. What happens to physician clinical autonomy when PE's board majority needs specific quality scores?

-3. Does PE have leverage to renegotiate quality terms with payors that independent physicians lack?
+3. Does PE have leverage to renegotiate quality terms with payers that independent physicians lack?

 What the ACO Could Have Received (If Quality Had Passed):